AmbAntony/AmbAntony/README.md

+**About Me**
 - 👋 Hi, I’m Antony Waweru.
-- 👩🏻‍💻 I am a Software Developer and a writer based in Nairobi, Kenya.
+- 👩🏻‍💻 I am a Software Developer and a Writer based in Nairobi, Kenya.
 - 🌅 I am the owner and founder of Lite Mag.
 A new age magazine through which I provide various technology news and insights.
+-

-What I do:
+**What I do:**

 I have a focus on modern frontend stack and architect/develop their solutions.
 I have expertise/preference in using tools such as React, React Native, Next.js, GraphQL, and Cypress.
 I am passionate about community service, and love to engage with the tech community to learn and share ideas.